Lemon Sage Salmon Pasta with Spinach Recipe

 This lemon sage salmon pasta came to life on one of those evenings when I wanted something comforting but not too heavy.

-I already had a piece of leftover cooked salmon and a handful of sage in the fridge from another recipe, and rather than let either go to waste, I tossed them into a simple pasta dish.
+I had salmon and a handful of sage in the fridge, and rather than overthink dinner, I built a simple pasta around them.

 Behind the Recipe